spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

 11. Review the options for OS Patchine Schedule, scanning, backups, and RBAC.

-12. Click **Validate** and review the cluster configuration and setting settings summary.
+12. Click **Validate** and review the cluster configuration and settings summary.

 13. Click **Finish Configuration** to deploy the cluster.
 The cluster details page contains the status and details of the deployment.
 Use this page to track the deployment progress.
 Provisioning clusters can take several minutes to complete.

-14. To edit node pool configurations, from the cluster details page, click the **Nodes** tab and select the node pool you wnat to edit, and click the **Edit** button.
-The YAML displays.
+14. To edit node pool configurations, navigate to the cluster details page, click the **Nodes** tab, and select the node pool you wnat to edit.
+Click the **Edit** button and edit the YAML that Palette displays.

 15. To edit cluster settings, from the cluster details page, click the **Settings** button and select **Cluster Configuration**.
 Edit the YAML that Palette displays.